This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-This floor made its entry into the markets in the late 80s but has been a fan favourite since then.
-With good reason too, linoleum is hypoallergenic, environment-friendly and durable.
-Present in a variety of colours, textures and shapes, it makes for one versatile flooring that can be used in every part of the house.
+This floor made its entry into the markets in the late 80s but has been a fan favorite since then.
+With good reason too, linoleum is hypoallergenic, environment-friendly, and durable.
+Present in a variety of colors, textures, and shapes, it makes for one versatile flooring that can be used in every part of the house.
 With proper care and maintenance, linoleum can last way beyond its years, lasting for decades on end.

 For general everyday cleaning, use a dry microfibre cloth to remove dust that accumulates with constant footfalls.
-Once a week, use a vacuum cleaner or soft-bristled mop yo pick the hard to spot stains that escape the general sweep.
+Once a week, use a vacuum cleaner or soft-bristled mop to pick the hard-to-spot stains that escape the general sweep.